CS361-S25/final-project-selmaisha/README.md

 This simulation is based on the methods described in:

-> Zaman, L., Meyer, J. R., Devangam, S., Bryson, D. M., Lenski, R. E., & Ofria, C. (2014). *Coevolution drives the emergence of complex traits and promotes evolvability*.
+> Zaman, Luis, Suhas Devangam, and Charles Ofria.
+“Rapid Host-Parasite Coevolution Drives the Production and Maintenance of Diversity in Digital Organisms” 176 (July 12, 2011): 219–26. https://doi.org/10.1145/2001576.2001607.

 ---